12 Snacks High in Protein for Pregnancy

 Baked Chickpea Snacks

 You’re going to love these crispy, fiber-rich snacks!
 Just toss chickpeas with a little coconut or avocado oil and your favorite seasonings, bake until crunchy, and boom—you’ve got addictively snackable bites.
-This snack contains around 15g of plant protein per half cup, plus a decent dose of non-heme iron, folate, and other pregnancy nourishment.
-You can switch the seasonings to suit your cravings, toss them on salads or soups, or just munch away!
+This snack contains approximately 15g of plant protein per half cup, along with a substantial amount of non-heme iron, folate, and other essential nutrients for pregnancy.
+You can switch the seasonings to suit your cravings, toss them on salads or soups, or simply enjoy them as a snack.

 Chickpea-based hummus, which provides around 4.5 grams of plant-based protein per fourth cup serving, is another good snack option to pair with other foods.